awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-component-componentevent.md

 # AWS::AmplifyUIBuilder::Component ComponentEvent<a name="aws-properties-amplifyuibuilder-component-componentevent"></a>

-<a name="aws-properties-amplifyuibuilder-component-componentevent-description"></a>The `ComponentEvent` property type specifies Not currently supported by AWS CloudFormation\. for an [AWS::AmplifyUIBuilder::Component](aws-resource-amplifyuibuilder-component.md)\.
+The `ComponentEvent` property specifies the configuration of an event\.
+You can bind an event and a corresponding action to a `Component` or a `ComponentChild`\.
+A button click is an example of an event\.

 ## Syntax<a name="aws-properties-amplifyuibuilder-component-componentevent-syntax"></a>